nats-io/nats-architecture-and-design/adr/ADR-56.md

 > This document is a living document; at present we will only cover the `async` persistence model with an aim to expand in time
 >

-## R1 `async` Write Consistency
+## R1 `async` Persistence Mode

-The `async` consistency model of a stream will result in asynchronous flushing of data to disk, this result in a significant speed-up as each message will not be written to disk but at the expense of data loss during severe disruptions in power, server or disk subsystems.
+The `async` persistence mode of a stream will result in asynchronous flushing of data to disk, this result in a significant speed-up as each message will not be written to disk but at the expense of data loss during severe disruptions in power, server or disk subsystems.

 If the server is running with `sync: always` set then that setting will be overridden by this setting for the specific stream.
 It would not be in `sync: always` mode anymore despite the system wide setting.